MatthiasValvekens/pandoc-iso/README.md

 Things I plan to sort out, in no particular order:

  - Make it easier to work with normative / informative references from BibTeX.
- - Automatic note numbering.
  - Figure out how to get the internal links to play nice with MS Word editing features (my OOXML chops are a bit lacking, though).
- - Get rid of obnoxious link styling.
+ - Make link styling more neutral

 # Build/install